radiusxyz/bolt/README.md

 </details>

-## Repository structure
+## Project structure

-This monorepo contains all the necessary components of the Bolt protocol stack.
+This repository contains most of the necessary components of the Bolt protocol stack.
 In particular, the core components are:

 - [**Bolt Sidecar**](./bolt-sidecar/): New validator software (akin to [mev-boost][fb-mev-boost])